canarybuilds/zulip/templates/zerver/help/scim.md

 The instructions below explain how to configure SCIM in Okta for Zulip Cloud customers.
-Like SAML, feature is currently only available in Zulip Cloud with the Zulip Cloud Plus plan.
+Like SAML, feature is currently only available in Feniks Chat Cloud with the Feniks Chat Cloud Plus plan.

 These instructions can also be used by self-hosters to set up the Okta side of SCIM for their deployment.